mezis/mezis.github.com/_drafts/learning-part-1.md

 ---
 layout: post
 published: true
-title: Machine-learning a search ranking engine for e-commerce (part 1)
+title: Using machine learning to rank search results (part 1)
 summary: |
   A large catalog of products can be daunting for users.
 Providing a very fine grained filtering of search results can be counter-productive: it leads them